What is an inferior vena cava (IVC) filter?

 What are the risks associated with IVC filter removal?

 The risks for complex filter removal are slightly higher than those for routine removal.
-However, based on over 10 years of experience with complex removal here at Penn IR, the risks are still very low.
+However, based on over 10 years of experience and performance of over 500 complex removal procedures here at Penn IR, the risks are still very low.

 Are routine medications safe to take prior to IVC filter removal?